Al-Khan Al-Ahmar

 *There are no exact numbers, this is the estimate of the historian Dr. Ovadia

-When the Supreme Court ruled that residents of Khan al-Ahmar should be provided with an alternative place to reside prior to demolition, the state offered plots in Abu Dis in 2017.
-These plots had been prepared several years prior for another Bedouin community in the Ma’ale Adumim area.
-Despite their desire to move there, the occupation of these plots was hindered due to ownership disputes raised by residents of Abu Dis who contested the declaration of these lands as state-owned.
-In addition, these plots are adjacent to the old municipal landfill of Ma’ale Adumim.
-Yet these challenges were not the primary reason for the residents of Khan al-Ahmar rejecting the relocation to the Abu Dis neighborhood.
-Their refusal stemmed from the realization that such a move would sever their deep-rooted desert Bedouin culture, which had been preserved for centuries.
-If relocation is required, they insist on a proper arrangement that considers the needs of their communities and respects their unique way of life.
+When the High Court of Justice demanded that the residents of Khan al-Ahmar be given alternative housing before the demolition, in 2017 the state offered plots in Abu Dis that had been prepared several years earlier for another Bedouin community that wanted them, in the Ma'ale Adumim area.
+These plots were not occupied due to ownership claims by residents of Abu Dis who are challenging the declaration that they are state lands.
+In addition, the plots are adjacent to Ma'ale Adumim's old municipal landfill.
+However, these difficulties were not the main reason for the residents of Khan's refusal to move to the plots, but rather the recognition that moving to the neighborhood in Abu Dis would suddenly interrupt the traditional desert Bedouin culture that has been practiced among them for centuries.
+If they are required to move, they are asking for a proper arrangement that takes into account the needs of the communities and their unique way of life.

 Timeline: Legal succession of Khan al-Ahmar